Effective Use of Google

 Google Alerts: Use Google Alerts to stay up-to-date on your research topics.
 You can configure keyword searches that you want to get updates on when there is new content available.
 You can get updates by email or as RSS feeds.

-I'm Feeling Curious: Google will return a trivia question and answer if you use this keyword.
+Random Facts with Google: Google will return a trivia question and answer if you use this keyword.

 This article shares just a few of the many search functions that can be performed with Google.
 Google also has its own Search Help section with more information.
 This section includes information about search operators.
 Google also provides an Advanced Search page.